aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listbox/_index.md

 ```

 Sets the index number of the currently selected item in a list box or combo box.
+Zero-based.

+**Remarks**

-Zero-based. -1 presents no item is selected.
+\-1 presents no item is selected.

 **Parameters:**
 | Parameter | Type | Description |